What Else Matters? Friendship

 A Few Clouds, Heroism, and Ah, Youth

 Then there were surprises I never saw coming.
 David became the guy wearing the Duke Blue Devil costume at basketball games.
 Still full of hilarious and grand stories.
 Like the exam he refused to take because of a difference of opinion with the professor, thus an F. More F’s.
-Ultimately an unfinished college career in which every course earned either an A or an F, according to David.
-He did not want a high-brow college education, he wanted a life of the rough and tumble of journalism.
+Ultimately, a college career in which every course earned either an A or an F, according to David.
+He did not want a high-brow college education; he wanted a life of the rough and tumble of journalism.

-After leaving Duke, he told me one day in 1968 that he had decided to fly to Czechoslovakia to report on the Prague Spring liberalizations in that Communist country.
+After his sophomore year, he took a break from Duke.
+David told me one day in 1968 that he had decided to fly to Czechoslovakia to report on the Prague Spring liberalizations in that Communist country.
 Given the threat of an invasion by the Soviet Union, the decision seemed both sudden and perilous.
-The next day I put him on a plane to Prague.
-He carried his manual typewriter in its case, and a gym bag containing a change of underwear and one clean shirt – that was it.
+The next day, I put him on a plane to Prague.
+He carried his manual typewriter in its case, and a gym bag containing a change of underwear and one clean shirt—that was it.
 It was crazy.
 And, I thought, heroic.

 Reflections on Friendship